Owning a controller is a must today, even if you are a PC gamer!

 - Do you need Bluetooth connectivity?

-All the high-end controllers today have wireless connection capabilities which are enabled by Bluetooth, something that many people take for granted.
+All the high-end controllers today have wireless connection capabilities that are enabled by Bluetooth, something that many people take for granted.
 On the other end of the spectrum, the more affordable controllers still come with wired connection support only.

 If you are shopping for a budget controller for your PC, and you intend to sit at your computer desk while using it, then you don’t need to spend money on a more expensive wireless one.
 If on the other hand, you like to connect your PC to the TV and play on the big screen, a wireless connection allows for much more freedom.